-Each course will address the state of the practice, the risks and uncertainties, and the innovations and trends that will impact the mining industry in the future.
-Every course will also address the use of information systems to organize and use the huge amounts of data that is generated, and how best to integrate those inextricably-linked disciplines like social and environmental responsibility, occupational and community health and safety, project security, water and waste management, internal and external communications, and life-cycle planning through closure.
+Each course will address the state of the practice, risks and uncertainties, and innovations and trends that will impact the mining industry in the future.
+Every course will also address the use of information systems to organize and use the huge amounts of data that are generated, and how best to integrate those inextricably-linked disciplines like social and environmental responsibility, occupational and community health and safety, project security, water and waste management, internal and external communications, and life-cycle planning through closure.
 The online delivery allows students to stay in their current positions, with no interruption in career development, so the skills they acquire while enrolled in the program can be immediately applied to the business.
 Employers may even opt to supply the scope of work for their employee’s independent project, thereby getting timely solutions to real mine challenges.

-“This is a one-of-a-kind program that wraps the business and management elements into a mining engineering degree that emphasizes where the industry will be in the future instead of where it has been in the past”
+“This is a one-of-a-kind program that wraps the business and management elements into a mining engineering degree that emphasizes where the industry will be in the future, instead of where it has been in the past”

 Dr. Priscilla Nelson

-The program will build on the student’s existing mining and engineering knowledge and broaden their perspectives regarding current and future mining best practices.
-This will better prepare them for career advancement including roles in senior management with critical financial responsibility as well as technical leadership and innovation.
+The program will build on the student’s existing mining and engineering knowledge and broaden their perspectives regarding current and future mining best practice.
+This will better prepare them for career advancement including roles in senior and executive management with critical financial responsibility, as well as technical leadership and innovation.

 Program Required Curriculum

-The following table identifies the three topical areas addressed by the PM-MEM and the course titles, credit hours, and learning outcome summaries within each topical area.
+The following table identifies the three topical areas addressed by the MP-MIM and the course titles, credit hours, and learning outcome summaries within each topical area.
 The percentage weighting of the credit hours devoted to each topical area is also indicated.